 I tend to spray catnip on the scratchers which will attract them to the areas I am happy for them to use.

 I often get asked what carrier I recommend but I feel this is more down to personal preference.
 Have a look a different types and get a feel of holding them and see how easy it is to open and close.
 Some are practical but are not the most comfortable when it comes to carrying them (talking from experience).
 One thing I would highly suggest is make sure you get one that has a top opening option.

 If I were to recommend one for normal circumstances, I would say the Catit is a popular choice.
 I often see these for sale at shows and they seem popular amongst pet owners.
 It does have the top-opening option as well as the front, and it even has a drinking bowl attached to the door which is great when travelling longer distances.
-Don't choose the smallest one as you'll soon find out your fur baby has out-grown it.
+Don't choose the smallest one as you'll soon find your fur baby has out-grown it.